arunmoorthattil/openshift-june-2022/Day1/README.md

        - requires HOST OS
        - i.e it can only be installed on top a Host Operating System ( Windows, Mac OS-X, Unix/Linux )
 - Without Virtualization Technology 1000 Physical servers are required to support 1000 OS
-- Server consolidation is possible with the help of Virtualization Technology
+- Server consolidation is possible with the help of Virtualization Technology.
+In other words, technically 1 or 2 Servers can host 1000 Virtual machines in the place of 1000 Physical Servers.
+This results in huge cost saving in terms of real estate cost, power bill, air-conditioning, sound proofing, etc.,
-- With Virtualization, how many physical servers are required to support 1000 OS
-   - technically it is possible with 1 Physical server you could host 1000 Virtual machines
-   - or in normal scenarios may be 4~5 physical servers could easily support 1000 virtual machines
-- What is the deciding factor which control the max Virtual machines supported?
+- What is the deciding factor which controls the max Virtual machines supported?
     - configuration of the machine
-    - Processors
+    - Processors (
         - multi-core
     - RAM
     - Storage (Hard Disk )
+    - High end servers/workstations supports Multiple Sockets(Multiple Processors) in a single motherbaord
+    - Some Processors are SCM(Single Chip Module) or MCM(Multiple Chip Modules), meaning one IC(Integrated Chip) supports many processors but can be installed into one socket on the motherboard.
 - Hyperthreading
-    - each physical cpu core are seen by the Hypervisor(virtualization) software as 2 or more logical cores
+    - each physical cpu cores are seen by the Hypervisor(virtualization) software as 2 or more logical cores
     - 1 physical core will be detected by the virtualization softwares as 2 Logical cores
     - Example
-        - let's you have Processor that supports 256 core
+        - let's say you have Processor that supports 256 core
-        - it would be seen by the Virtualization software as 512 logical cores
+        - it would be seen by the Virtualization software as 512 (256 x 2) logical cores
+        - in modern processors each Physical core is detected as 256 x 4 = 1024 logical cores

-- In case of Type2 virtualization, there will be two kind of Operating System
+- In case of Type2 virtualization, there will be two kind of Operating Systems
    1. Host Operating System
    2. Virtual Machine (VM - Guest Operating System )
 - In case of Type1 virtualization, there will only one kind of Operating System